sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-salesforce-connector.md

 ## Manage the data connector

-The actions that you can do with the connector are listed in this section.
+The actions that you can do with the selected connector are listed in this section.

 :::image type="content" source="../media/connector-salesforce.png" alt-text="Screenshot of the connector window in Contact Center.":::